 Whether you are flipping through a magazine or the channels on TV, it seems that everywhere you look people are flaunting their six-pack abs.
 So while it is rather natural for you too to want a defined midriff that is worth showing off, are they really worth the trouble?

-According to experts, six pack abs are overrated and there are healthier ways to get a well defined, muscular body.
-Not only are they unnatural and unrealistic, they can also be unhealthy.
+According to experts, six-pack abs are overrated and there are healthier ways to get a well defined, muscular body.
+Not only are they unnatural and unrealistic, but they can also be unhealthy.
 Confused as to how toning up could be bad?
 This is because to get those abs of steel, you need to maintain a strenuous workout that focuses largely on your belly muscles, while other muscle groups could be ignored in the process.
-It take a lot of hard work to get the desired results – a superhuman ab workout routine and a stringent “six pack” diet, which together can leave your body over-stressed while also negatively impacting your social life.
+It takes a lot of hard work to get the desired results – a superhuman ab workout routine and astringent “six-pack” diet, which together can leave your body over-stressed while also negatively impacting your social life.

 Just Not Worth It

 What most people do not realize is that getting six-pack abs requires an unnaturally low body-fat percentage, which is what makes those ripped muscles show.
 To achieve such a low body fat percentage, one needs to follow a very strict diet and workout routine.
 That means hours on end spent at the gym, along with a virtually non-existent social life – because eating or drinking out is a strict no-no. But that’s not the worst thing; in reality, a healthy body fat percentage is vital for good health.
 Fat in the body is responsible for many important functions like temperature regulation, cushioning vital organs, maintaining hormone levels and the production of enzymes.
 Without adequate fat levels in the body, you could be asking for more trouble.